Volkswagen T-Roc SUV review

 Step up to Design trim and besides different 17-inch alloys, you can begin to make the most of the T-Roc’s design by specifying contrasting roof colours, sporty bodywork additions and flashes of colour in the interior.
 SEL trim adds four-wheel drive to some engines, 18-inch alloys, LED headlights, an uprated infotainment system with sat nav and Volkswagen’s Digital Cockpit Pro, which replaces traditional dials with a 10.3-inch TFT screen behind the steering wheel that can be customised to your liking.

 A convertible Volkswagen T-Roc Cabriolet is also available, which can be specced in the Design and R-Line trims.
 We’ve reviewed it separately.

 The T-Roc's greatest attraction has to be the way it drives.
 It's built on the same MQB platform as the Volkswagen Polo and many other cars from other brands within the VW Group, and therefore feels very un-SUV-like to drive, with a good balance between comfort and responsive steering and acceleration.
 Even the entry-level 1.0-litre TSI petrol is a pleasure to drive, which begs the question as to whether many will feel the thirsty range-topping 2.0-litre petrol is necessary.

 Any T-Roc makes a genuinely enjoyable family car that isn't averse to a little adventure, while a five-star Euro NCAP safety rating proves that it has the strength its stocky looks suggest.
-Our pick is the 1.5-litre TSI petrol with a manual gearbox in Black Edition trim; it offers a great blend of performance, low running costs and decent equipment, which makes it good value too.
+Our pick is the 1.0-litre TSI petrol with a manual gearbox in Active trim; it offers a great blend of performance, low running costs and decent equipment, which makes it good value too.